lsa-89/lsa-89.github.io/index.md

 - Artificial intelligence and cognition

 <div style="text-align: justify">You might have heard of Bremen, because of the famous football club Werder Bremen.
 Or because of Beck's beer.
 Anyways, I spend a lot of time with programming, computer networks and a lot of other things, like bouldering or writing music, as well.
 I created this tiny page to provide a little bit of personal information about myself and also to provide a selection of the work I have done in the past.
-If you want to find out more about these projects, you can find them</div> [here](projects.md).
+If you want to find out more about these projects, you can follow this link.</div> [My projects](projects.md)

-If you want to get in contact, send me a mail to lukas-samel(at)uni-bremen.de!
-That's about it.
-Have a great day!
+<div style="text-align: justify">If you've got any questions or want to get in contact for some other reason, feel free to send me a mail to lukas-samel(at)uni-bremen.de!
+I think that's about it.
+Have a great day and keep coding!</div>